KLE-tech-students/Kidney-Tumor-Detection-using-CT-Images-through-CNN/README.md

 ## Introduction
 Kidney tumor is a significant health concern worldwide, and early detection plays a crucial role in improving patient outcomes.
-Medical imaging techniques, such as computed tomography (CT) is commonly used for the diagnosis and monitoring of kidney tumors.
+Medical imaging techniques, such as Computed Tomography (CT) is commonly used for the diagnosis and monitoring of kidney tumors.
 However, manual interpretation of these images by healthcare professionals is time-consuming and subject to human error.
 CNNs have demonstrated remarkable success in image recognition tasks, making them well-suited for medical image analysis.
 The goal of this project is to develop a CNN-based model capable of automatically identifying kidney tumors in medical images, thereby aiding healthcare professionals in diagnosis.

 ## Dataset Description
 The dataset used in this project was obtained from Kaggle, a platform for data science competitions and datasets.